andr3wli/mturkr/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is how you would use the functions in the :

 ``` r
 library(mturkr)